rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/contributing-to-reaction.md

 - No hard-coded copy: All copy and alerts should have i18n keys and values.
 - Updated LingoHub translations.
 - All new methods and files have jsdoc summaries, as outlined in [JSDoc guide](https://github.com/reactioncommerce/reaction-jsdoc#how-to-write-docs).
-- All folders, variables, method names follow naming conventions, outlined in [Reaction style guide](styleguide.md).
+- All folders, variables, method names follow naming conventions, outlined in [Demandtyle guide](styleguide.md).

 The team also encourages in-line commenting.